coffeepots/odbc/README.md

     from json import pretty # This allows us to convert json to human readable form for the echo echo results.toJson.pretty

+Please note: because the fields are stored in the SQLResults type, not the data, passing a row or data item to toJson will produce a 'data only' Json node.

 ## Utilities